Teja-Guntupalli/Dictionary/Readme.md

 UTA Cloud link is **https://txg8976.uta.cloud/**.
 I've uploaded all the compiled and build files to cPanel of UTA Cloud portal.

+We've used different kinds of frameworks for this submission:

+- ReactJS (Go to documentation [here](https://reactjs.org/docs/getting-started.html))
+- HTML5
+- CSS 3.0

 ## Different Roles for User Login

 To see different user profiles, then use these words in the email while logging in through login page.